ctyeong/IO-GEN/README.md

 One-class Classification (OC) problems by generating synthetic data that has a particular geographic property on the feature space of Deep Support Vector Data Description (DSVDD).
-This repository provides a quick introduction to the IO-GEN model as well as to the official Tensorflow implementations of the paper:
+This repo provides the official Tensorflow implementations of IO-GEN, which was first proposed in the paper:

-**"Identification of Abnormal States in Videos of Ants Undergoing Social Phase Change", under review for [IAAI-21](https://aaai.org/Conferences/AAAI-21/iaai-21-call/).**
+**"Identification of Abnormal States in Videos of Ants Undergoing Social Phase Change", under review for [IAAI-21](https://aaai.org/Conferences/AAAI-21/iaai-21-call/), (arXiv: https://arxiv.org/abs/2009.08626)**

-Pre-print version at arXiv : https://arxiv.org/abs/2009.08626
+Although theoretically, IO-GEN is applicable to any type of OC problems, here we focus on the exemplar scenario with ant videos proposed in the above paper.
+Following instructions start with a quick introduction to the problem setting and the concept of the IO-GEN approach, and then more technical manuals are described to reproduce similar results to the paper.
+Ant video data are also available at https://github.com/ctyeong/OpticalFlows_HsAnts.

 # Macrostate Classification in Ant Colony